Cosmology of Cubic Poincar\'e Gauge gravity: Acknowledgments

 This paper is based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
-S.B. is supported by “Agencia Nacional de Investigación y Desarrollo” (ANID), Grant “Becas Chile postdoctorado al extranjero” No. 74220006.
+S.B. is supported by “Agencia Nacional de Investigación y Desarrollo” (ANID), Grant “Becas Chile postdoctorado al extranjero” No. 74220006 and also by the Institute for Basic Science under the project code IBS-R018-D3.
 JLS would also like to acknowledge funding from ``The Malta Council for Science and Technology'' as part of the ``FUSION R\&I: Research Excellence Programme'' REP-2023-019 (CosmoLearn) Project.
-JLS would also like to acknowledge funding from “The Malta Council for Science and Technology” in project IPAS-2023-010.
+JLS and RB would also like to acknowledge funding from ``Xjenza Malta'' as part of the ``Technology Development Programme'' DTP-2024-014 (CosmicLearning) Project.
 K.F.D. was supported by the PNRR-III-C9-2022–I9 call, with project number 760016/27.01.2023.
+D.I. acknowledges the support of Istituto Nazionale di Fisica Nucleare (INFN), Sezioni di Napoli , {\it Iniziative Specifiche} QGSKY.